Event: FINTECH Circle Autumn Drinks 2025

 Susanne Chishti:

-“…Helena, maybe if you give a little bit of an overview of how you launched MoneyMeans and how you developed an AI-led financial Assistant.“
+“…Helena, maybe if you give a little bit of an overview of how you launched Money Means and how you developed an AI-led financial Assistant.“

 Helena Wardle:

-“…Effectively, I saw the challenge with people getting access to financial advice, because… especially when you’re younger, you’re starting out, you’re still building wealth, there’s very little options to get help, and it was common that I was helping people at the later stages of their career, and I realised that a lot of the times people were telling me “ I wish I did this sooner” – and the reality is to help out there, financial advice is not readily accessible to most people.
+“…Effectively, I saw the challenge with people getting access to financial advice, because… especially when you’re younger, you’re starting out, you’re still building wealth, there’s very few options to get help, and it was common that I was helping people at the later stages of their career.
+I realised that a lot of the time, people were telling me “I wish I did this sooner”, and the reality is that to help out there, financial advice is not readily accessible to most people.

-“…Now the challenge is how do you recreate a relational aspect because it’s a lot more than what people think.
-Financial advisors don’t just tell you where to invest your money, it’s a big part of it, but as explained, there’s lots of steps in it.
-It’s helping you work out, like Google Maps, you are here, you need to get there, how do you actually go there?
+“…Now the challenge is how to recreate a relational aspect because it’s a lot more than what people think as David described.
+Financial advisors don’t just tell you where to invest your money, yes it’s a big part of it, but as explained, there are lots of steps in it.

-And that sort of process in itself is not just shoving it into an investment, it’s very personal and very relational.
+And that sort of process in itself is not just shoving funds it into an investment, it’s very personal and very relational.

-So I’m not, I didn’t want to be a tech entrepreneur.
-I’m a financial planner by the profession, but that’s what I ended up having to do because the solutions didn’t exist.
-But we needed to put robustness into it. because it’s heavily regulated for the right reasons.
+So, I set out to solve that problem.
+I’m not and I didn’t want to be a tech entrepreneur.
+I’m a financial planner by profession, but that’s what I ended up having to do because the solutions didn’t exist.
+We needed to put robustness into it. because it’s heavily regulated for the right reasons.
 It needs to get the right outcomes for people.
 So that process has taken four years.

-So we’ve evidenced that because we’ve taken our AI model through the financial advisor qualifications, that the qualifications advisors in the UK have to do, and we’ve benchmarked it against ChatGPT.
-So if you ask ChatGPT for advice, if you don’t understand advice really well, you will judge the responses okay.”
+It’s been a tough journey and it’s been a journey that has been enormously rewarding, using AI, a technology that will disrupt everything that we do.
+The top use of AI today is therapy.
+So, for people to think the relational aspect of service industries is not replicable is flawed.
+We’ve evidenced this because we’ve taken our AI model through the financial advisor qualifications,, the qualifications advisors in the UK have to do, and we’ve benchmarked it against ChatGPT.
+But, if you ask ChatGPT for advice, if you don’t understand the advice really well, you will judge the responses okay.”

-So AI ChatGPT failed the exams, it didn’t pass it, which is going to be released in the press tomorrow.
-And AI, our AI model Ada, AI digital advisor aced it.
-So she scored actually better than human advisors and not saying anything about that either, but you’ve expected to because it’s, you know, got a lot more power behind it than our brains.
+AI ChatGPT failed the exams; it didn’t pass, which is going to be released in the press tomorrow.
+However, our AI model, Ada, AI digital advisor, aced it.
+She scored actually better than human advisors as it has got a lot more power behind it than our brains.
+There is also the mission behind Ada, to help millions of people actually get good outcomes and help that all make a difference.”

-Susan then asked Chris:
+Susanne then asked Chris:

 Chris Blundell: